SpockReko/foodcoach-server/README.md

 The backend is written in Java and uses a web application framework called [Java Play](https://github.com/playframework/playframework).
 It is actually called just _"Play framework"_ but the Java implementation is called Java Play.
-The framework is written in a different programming language called _Scala_ but we dont need to worry about that since we are only going to use the Java API that it provides.
+The framework is written in a different programming language called _Scala_ but we don't need to worry about that since we are only going to use the Java API that it provides.

 This framework contains all sorts of fancy stuff.
 It can be used as a _full-stack_ framework for